-You’ve prepped and you’ve got all the right tools.
-Now comes time to finally cook your steaks on a grill.
+Now that you have your tools and a better idea of what you’ll be cooking, it’s time to cook your steaks on the grill.
 A few more steps and some quality time watching your steaks sizzle is all that stands between you and the perfect grilled steak.

-First, let your grill warm up.
+First, warm up your grill.
 If you are using a charcoal grill, let the coals get white-hot and wait for the flames to die down.
 A gas grill usually takes about 10 minutes to heat up so the grates are perfect to sear any steak.

-Next, follow one of our favorite ButcherBox grilling tips: Rub the grill down with an oil-soaked rag (vegetable or grapeseed oil are likely best, but olive oil can be used in a pinch), held with a pair of tongs.
+Next, rub the grill down with an oil-soaked rag (vegetable or grapeseed oil are likely best, but olive oil can be used in a pinch), held with a pair of tongs.
 This will make sure that nothing sticks to the grill.

-Cooking time for your steak will depend on the size.
+Cooking time for your steak will depend on its size.
 Generally, for a one-inch-thick steak, grill for around 4 to 5 minutes per side.